danfarh/bank-system/README.md

 - The graphical user interface will appear, allowing you to create accounts, deposit and withdraw money, and check account balances.

 ## Features
-- User
+### User
--- Create a new account and set an initial balance for the account.
+- Create a new account and set an initial balance for the account.
--- Deposit money into an account.
+- Deposit money into an account.
--- Withdraw money from an account.
+- Withdraw money from an account.
--- View the account balance and account information.
+- View the account balance and account information.
-- Client
+### Client
--- View account information.
+- View account information.
--- Deposit money into an account.
+- Deposit money into an account.
--- Withdraw money from an account.
+- Withdraw money from an account.
-- Manager
+### Manager
--- View account information.
+- View account information.
--- View all accounts.
+- View all accounts.
--- Deposit money into an account.
+- Deposit money into an account.
--- Withdraw money from an account.
+- Withdraw money from an account.
--- Create a new account.
+- Create a new account.

 ## Technologies Used
 - Java